BAAI-DCAI/DataOptim/README.md

     |- ...
 ```

-After that, you can use this diretory as the `--image-folder` in LLaVA's training script.
+After that, you can use this diretory as the `--image_folder` in LLaVA's training script.

 For the visual instruction tuning QAs, all of the data mentioned above are already converted to the training format of LLaVA in our HuggingFace repository.
 You can download them directly from [data.zip](https://huggingface.co/datasets/BAAI/DataOptim/blob/main/data/data.zip).